gobuffalo/docs/templates/docs/layouts.md

 {{#panel title="Using a Standard Layout" name="standard"}}

-It is quite common to want to use the same layout across most, if not, all of an application.
+It is quite common to want to use the same layout across most, if not all of an application.
 When creating a new `render.Engine` the `HTMLLayout` property can be set to a file that will automatically be used by the `render.HTML` function.

 ```go
 var r *render.Engine